-Dan Chaimowitz teaches Screenwriting I and II.
+Dan Chaimowitz teaches Screenwriting.

 Naomi Chiba teaches Japanese Film and Society and Japanese Popular Culture.
 Naomi works as a translator and recently completed Arthur A. Berger’s book, “Durkheim is Dead!”